 |UC Berkeley School of Information||Master’s in Cybersecurity | No GRE/GMAT Required||website|

-Like the rest of the world, companies operating across all industries are developing and hiring for roles in cybersecurity.
+Like the rest of the world, companies operating across all industries are developing and hiring for roles in this critical sector.

 The hiring of trained and experienced cybersecurity professionals is happening so quickly that there is actually a shortage of cybersecurity workers in California.
 So while the projected growth of cybersecurity roles continues well into the future, new programs, degree offerings, and certification opportunities are launching to help meet the demand.